DavidJohnChartrand/toronto-fire-incidents-project.io/README.md

 	- Correlate with distance from nearest fire station
 	- Correlate with distance from hydrant
 	- Arrival time of fire truck

+## Data Alterc

+## Authors
+This data has been collected, aggregated, and visualised by Yonghao Liu, Youssouf Ismael Youssouf, and David Chartrand.